Tesla Model X SUV review

 - Limited charging points

-The curvaceous, egg-like outline of the Model X is distinctive enough, but its party-piece ‘Falcon Wing’ rear doors are quite the show-stopper.
+Although it’s been around for several years now, the shape of the Model X remains instantly recognisable, with its party-piece ‘Falcon Wing’ rear doors remaining an unusual, show-stopping feature.
 Expect small crowds to gather whenever they open, as onlookers wait to see whether children or aliens emerge from the futuristic-looking machine.
 They’re not just a gimmick, either – they allow easy access from the front or rear of the car, opening fully in less space than conventional doors.

 Elsewhere, the Model X is just as sleek as its Model S sister, although it shares that car’s strangely blank-looking nose treatment that detracts a little from its visual appeal.
 Generally, though, the Model X has novelty and a high-tech look in its favour, but we reckon the Volvo XC90 is a more handsome SUV.

 Offering definite appeal, though, is the technology under the metal.
 We’ll get to the vital factors of range and charging time later, because the statistics that grabbed all the headlines for the Tesla Model S related to its sheer power and performance, especially the blisteringly quick Performance version.
-The Model X Performance uses the same dual-motor, four-wheel-drive power system and offers outrageous performance of 0-60mph in 2.6 seconds, thanks to the car’s ‘Ludicrous mode’.
-In April 2020, this performance was enhanced further still with the addition of ‘Cheetah Mode,’ which puts the car into an optimal suspension setting for blisteringly quick standing starts.
+Its large SUV sibling, the high-performance Model X Plaid, uses a tri-motor all-wheel drive system that propels the large SUV from 0-60mph in just 2.5 seconds, depending on the driving mode.

 In keeping with its hi-tech power system, the Model X interior is dominated by an enormous portrait-orientated touchscreen that controls much of the plentiful standard equipment, while a TFT display presents vital information to the driver.
 Motorway strain is alleviated by Tesla’s ‘Autopilot’ semi-autonomous driving system.